2 - Medical

 CPR:

-- Check for responsiveness and pulse.
+- Check for responsiveness, breathing, and pulse.

 - Place the heel of one hand on the center of the chest.